andrewd207/tiOPF-kotlin/README.md

 ~~~
 foo.save() // this saves it to the database, with a little more work!
 ~~~
-//It's also possible to have an ObjectList<Foo>
+It's also possible to have an ObjectList<Foo>

 ~~~
 val list = ObjectList<Foo>()